danilotc/devdojoen-java/README.md

 1. [x] Java One For All 67 - Object Orientation - Association pt 04 - Bidirectional association
 1. [x] Java One For All 68 - Object Orientation - Reading data from the keyboard
 1. [x] Java One For All 69 - Object Orientation - Exercise reading data from keyboard
+1. [x] Java One For All 70 - Object Orientation - Association pt 05 - Exercise association

 ---